donomii/Quon/README.md

 ## Language specification

 The compiler is its own specification.
-The compiler is in the q/ directory, and is written in s-expressions.
+The compiler is in the compiler.qon file, and the q/ directory, and is written in s-expressions.
 These are read into an AST, and then compiled into a target language.

+NOTE!
+Quon is not Lisp or Scheme.
+It just uses s-expressions for convenience.

-Quon is not really a language.
+Quon is not really a full programming language.
 It is a compiler that compiles (transpiles!) an AST into many other languages.
 It adds features that the target language doesn't have, but ultimately all functionality is provided by the target language.
 This means that it is only possible to write trivial programs that are cross-platform.

 However, it is easy to write _libraries_ that are cross platform.
-Using quonverter, you can write sort routines, mathematical functions and anything else that manipulates data, and then compile it for many different target platforms.
+Using quon, you can write sort routines, mathematical functions and anything else that manipulates data, and then compile it for many different target platforms.

 Quon offers _perfect_ integration with the target language.
-You can call any function in your target language from quonverter, and you can call any quonverter function from your target language.
+You can call any function in your target language from quon, and you can call any quon function from your target language.

 ## Types and variables

-Quonverter uses types from the target language.
-If you use a type that isn't declared in your program, quonverter will assume that it will be provided in the target language.
+Quon uses types from the target language.
+If you use a type that isn't declared in your program, quon will assume that it will be provided in the target language.

-In order to stop you going insane trying to manage basic types between different platforms, quonverter provides the following types, which will be translated into their closest equivalent in the target language:
+In order to stop you going insane trying to manage basic types between different platforms, quon provides the following types, which will be translated into their closest equivalent in the target language:

 * int
 * float